NWNJBA Gadget Garage

 Alcohol Wash/Sugar Shake Mite Shaker

-This video provides the premise of an alcohol wash/sugar shake shaker device used to monitor varroa mite.
+This video provides the premise of an alcohol wash/sugar shake shaker device used to monitor varroa mites.
 It discusses how to make one and how to use it.